The Gut-Immune Axis

 How do we protect the gut and preserve these immune-boosting functions?

 Factors that can affect the balance of the microbiome-bile acid pool include:

-Although we do not have control over our age, we can still do a lot to make sure that our intestinal barrier is intact, that our bile salt and bile acid concentration is sufficient, and that we have more “good bacteria” in our gut population.
+Although we do not control our age, we can still do a lot to ensure that our intestinal barrier is intact, that our bile salt and bile acid concentration is sufficient, and that we have more “good bacteria” in our gut population.
 Diet gives us a major advantage.

 - Include a large amount and a diversity of vegetables in your diet.
 Different gut bacteria need different kinds of fiber and more variation in vegetable choices is more likely to satisfy that need.

 - Cut out sugar which causes inflammation and tips the balance of the microbes in the gut to an overabundance of the negative type.
 This includes refined carbohydrates such as bread or pasta.

 - Eating allergens trigger inflammation in the gut and all over the body.
 Continuously eating the wrong things may contribute to leaky gut.
 On the other hand, natural anti-inflammatory foods can help keep inflammation at bay.
 Examples are: